neo4j-labs/cypher-workbench/README.md

 * Build and configure the *ui*

 ### Setup a Neo4j database
-You will need to setup an Aura instance or a Neo4j database to use as the backend storage for Solutions Workbench.
+You will need to setup an Aura instance or a Neo4j database to use as the backend storage for Cypher Workbench.

 * If you are running Aura or Neo4j Community, you will use the default database `neo4j`.
 * If you are running Neo4j Enterprise Edition, you can: